sohamch08/Obsidian-Notes/Computer Science/Graph/Trees/Tree.md

 >3.
 Every [[Connected]] graph contains a [[Spanning Tree]]

 ***Proof:***
-1. A tree has no cycles, so by last theorem of [[Cut Edge]] every edge is a cut edge.
+1. A tree has no cycles, so by last theorem of [[Cut Edge]] every edge is a cut edge. $\blacksquare$
 2. A tree has a unique path linking each pair of vertices.
-So joining two vertices with an edge creates exactly one cycle
+So joining two vertices with an edge creates exactly one cycle $\blacksquare$
 3. As in the proof of $(2)\implies \{(1),(3)\}$ in previous theorem iteratively deleting edges from cycles in a [[Connected]] graph yields a connected [[Acyclic]] [[Spanning Subgraph]]. $\blacksquare$

 >[!proposition]